kaiete/textwrite/README.md

 #### What does it do?

-Once you've run __npm start__, it will create a textwrite server at 127.0.0.1:1560, and one at 127.0.0.1:7650 - both exactly the same.
+Once you've run __npm start__, it will create a textwrite server at 127.0.0.1:1560.
 You can then add whatever you want to your textwrite.tw file, and it will show up at the two above IPs *automatically*.
 The textwrite.tw file is HTML, so line breaks can be made using \<br>.